Drew Harris: Vote of no confidence in Garda Commissioner passes

 Mr Harris, who is a former PSNI deputy chief constable, took up his role as Garda commissioner, in the Republic of Ireland, five years ago this month.

-The vote of no confidence was held against a backdrop of discontent among gardaí (Irish police) over working patterns, problems with recruitment, training and staff morale.
+The vote of no confidence was held against a backdrop of discontent among gardaí (Irish police) over working patterns, problems with recruitment, retention, training and staff morale.

-Of 10,803 members asked, "Do you have confidence in the Garda Commissioner?
-Yes or No", 9,013 voted no confidence in Mr Harris, with 116 voting confidence in him.
+Of 10,803 members asked: "Do you have confidence in the Garda Commissioner?
+Yes or No", a total of 9,013 voted no confidence in Mr Harris, with 116 voting confidence in him.

-The Garda Representatives Association (GRA) has been in a long-running dispute with the commissioner over rosters.
+Since last year, the Garda Representatives Association (GRA) has been in a dispute with the commissioner over planned changes to officers' rosters.

-Mr Harris recently announced plans to revert to pre-pandemic rotas, under which officers would return to six-day working weeks, followed by four days off.
+Mr Harris had announced plans to revert to pre-pandemic rotas, under which officers would return to six-day working weeks, followed by four days off.

 This proved unpopular with rank and file gardaí, many of whom want to keep Covid-era rotas, where shifts are longer but they work four days on and four off.